-At RAPS, we hold assemblies daily.
+At RAPS, we hold assemblies four times per week.
 These are an important time for the school community to come together.

 Throughout each term our assemblies will cover: RAPS core values, British values, a health focus, an Arts focus, a world religion, a safety focus and a pupil voice assembly.
 We often have visitors come along to assemblies to share their experiences and knowledge with teh pupils, making the content delivered relevant and authentic.
 We are proud to provide a range of varied and engaging assemblies with foci such as:

 - Teaching pupils about our core values and the 'British Values'

 - Developing pupils' knowledge and understanding of themselves and others

 - Developing our pupils' singing skills by learning and singing songs together

 - Teaching our pupils about special events and interesting dates (e.g. St George's Day, Holi, Ramadan, Easter, Democracy week, World Space Day, World Book Day etc.)

 - Performing live music to our children to inspire them.

 In addition to this, we host a 'Celebration Assembly' each Friday.
 This is a wonderful way to end the school week.
 During this assembly we collectively celebrate pupils' achievements (academic, arts, sports, personal or other!) and some pupils are selected by their teachers to receive a certificate in front of the whole school.

 Assemblies are non-denominational, although they are of a broadly Christian nature.
 However, due consideration will continue to be given to the multicultural society in which we live, building on our value of international mindedness.
 We will respect the wishes of families who do not wish for their child to participate in collective worship.